 Punctuation Marks in English Grammar

-Punctuation marks are the marks to show some special category of a sentence e.g., interrogative sentences are followed by a specific sign/mark: question mark and shows that someone has a question in a sentence or exclamatory mark are used to show emotions.
+Punctuation marks in English grammar are the marks to show some special category of a sentence e.g., interrogative sentences are followed by a specific sign/mark: question mark and shows that someone has a question in a sentence or exclamatory mark are used to show emotions.
 There are many punctuation marks in English language.

-Punctuation marks in English grammar are: Full stop, comma, colon, semicolon, apostrophe, hyphen, dash, question mark, exclamatory mark, slash, ellipses, etc.
+Punctuation marks in English grammar are: Full stop, comma, colon, semicolon, apostrophe, hyphen, dash, question mark, exclamatory mark, slash, ellipses etc.

 Full Stop (.)